Annemieke Bes: Sailing career

 Bes started sailing in 1990 and has competed at International level since 1999 where she started in the Europe class.
-Her best finishes were second at the Dutch Championship in 2000, seventh at the Semaine Olympique Hyeres in 2001 and at the World championship open week that year.
+Her best finishes were second at the Dutch Championship in 2000, seventh at the Semaine Olympique Hyères in 2001 and at the World championship open week that year.
 By the end of 2001 she switched to the Yngling class.
-In her first season in the Yngling class she and her team mates Petronella de Jong and Annelies Thies became second in the Princess Sofia Trophy in Palma de Mallorca.
-The following year she finished fifth at the SPA Regatta in Medemblik as well as fourth in the pre-Olympic event in Athens.
+In her first season in the Yngling class she and her teammates Petronella de Jong and Annelies Thies became second in the Princess Sofia Trophy in Palma de Mallorca.
+The following year she finished fifth at the Spa Regatta in Medemblik as well as fourth in the pre-Olympic event in Athens.
 2004 proved to be a successful year and they won the Athens Eurolymp Week as well as the Princess Sofia Trophy.
-They sailed to a seventh position at the World Championships in Santander and a sixth position at the SPA Regatta, which earned them a spot at the 2004 Summer Olympics.
+They sailed to a seventh position at the World Championships in Santander and a sixth position at the Spa Regatta, which earned them a spot at the 2004 Summer Olympics.

 In 2007 a team was formed of nine sailors, (among them were Mandy Mulder, Annemieke Bes, Merel Witteveen, Renée Groeneveld, Marije Faber, Marije Kampen and Brechtje van der Werf), that aimed and qualify for the Olympics in the Yngling.
 In July 2008 Dutch national coach Maurice Paardekooper selected Witteveen, Mulder and Bes as the trio that would sail the Dutch Yngling team at the 2008 Summer Olympics.
 The selected team became fourth at the World Championship in Cascais.
 Furthermore, they became second in Qingdao at the Pre-Olympics, fourth at the European Championship in Warnemünde in 2007.
 In 2008 there was a third place in the Olympic Class Regatta of Miami And a third place at the Europeans.